Frequently Asked Questions¶

 Number of prediction algorithms, epitope lengths, and HLA-alleles

-One call to IEDB is made for each combination of these parameters for each chunk of fasta sequences.
-That means, for example, when 7 prediction algorithms, 4 epitope lengths, and 6 HLA-alleles are chosen, 7*4*6=168 calls to IEDB have to be made for each chunk of fastas.
+One call to IEDB is made for each combination of these parameters for each chunk of FASTA sequences.
+That means, for example, when 8 prediction algorithms, 4 epitope lengths (8-11), and 6 HLA-alleles are chosen, 7*4*6=192 calls to IEDB have to be made for each chunk of FASTA.

 Speedup suggestion: Reduce the number of prediction algorithms, epitope lengths, and/or HLA-alleles to the ones that will be the most meaningful for your analysis.
 For example, the NetMHCcons method is already a consensus method between NetMHC, NetMHCpan, and PickPocket.
 If NetMHCcons is chosen, you may want to omit the underlying prediction methods.
 Likewise, if you want to run NetMHC, NetMHCpan, and PickPocket individually, you may want to skip NetMHCcons.